-DNA methylation is one of the most important epigenetic mechanisms that is involved in many disorders, including cardiovascular disease, obesity, cancer, and diabetes (9,66,74).
-During the methylation process, a methyl group is transferred by DNA-methyl transferase enzymes (DNMTs) and covalently binds to the cytosine of CpG dinucleotides within the CpG islands, which are generally found on 5' regulatory sites within the promoter, intragenic, and enhancer regions (78).
-Hypermethylation is typically responsible for gene silencing, whereas hypomethylation leads to an increase in gene expression (7,79-81).
+DNA methylation is one of the most important epigenetic mechanisms involved in many disorders, including cardiovascular disease, obesity, cancer, and diabetes [9, 66, 74].
+During the methylation process, a methyl group is transferred by DNA methyltransferase enzymes (DNMTs) and covalently binds to the cytosine of CpG dinucleotides within CpG islands, which are typically found in 5' regulatory regions, such as promoters, intragenic areas, and enhancers [78].
+Hypermethylation is generally associated with gene silencing, whereas hypomethylation leads to increased gene expression [7, 78-80].